A Guide to Australia’s Best Red Wine Blends

 Australian Cabernet Sauvignon Blends

-Cabernet Sauvignon ripens late, and that is the principal reason it is planted with the earlier ripening Merlot in Bordeaux; as an insurance policy for growers, with the added bonus that the two make great blending partners.
+Cabernet Sauvignon ripens late, and that’s the principal reason it’s planted with the earlier ripening Merlot in Bordeaux; as an insurance policy for growers, with the added bonus that the two make great blending partners.
 Cabernet Sauvignon’s firm tannin structure ensures that it’s capable of producing wines with good potential to improve with cellaring.

 Cabernet Sauvignon is more often than not blended with one or several other grapes, since its firm structure and blocky tannins can see it unapproachable in its youth.
 The tannins push the flavour load towards the back of the palate, leaving a flat middle that can easily be filled in by other blending partners.

 In Australia, the premier growing regions for Cabernet are Coonawarra and Margaret River, and the blends that emerge from these regions are consistently excellent.
 Apart from Shiraz, Cabernet Sauvignon’s main blending partner is usually Merlot, as it is in Bordeaux, sometimes with lesser amounts of Cabernet Franc, Malbec and Petit Verdot.

 Each of these blending partners brings something unique to Cabernet-based blends: Merlot adds flesh and middle palate richness, along with plum and violet characters and a silky texture; Cabernet Franc gives an aromatic lift and tight pepper, spice and red berry characters; Malbec gives palate weight, dark fruit flavours and dusty tannins; and Petit Verdot adds fragrance and rich dark fruit flavours that stiffen up the middle palate.